-The smallest lake on our list is Lake Clark, the tenth-largest lake by volume in the United States, with a volume of 31.7 cubic kilometers.
-Also an Alaska lake, it is found within Lake Clark National Park and Preserve.
-Lake Clark drains into Iliamna Lake through two inflows; Six Mile Lake and Newhalen River.
-It is about 64 km (40 miles) long and 8 km (5 miles) wide.
+The smallest lake on our list is Lake Clark, the 10-largest lake by volume in the United States, with a volume of 31.7 cubic kilometers.
+This Alaska lake is found within Lake Clark National Park and Preserve.
+Lake Clark drains into Iliamna Lake through two inflows: Six Mile Lake and Newhalen River.
+It is about 40 miles (64 kilometers) long and 5 miles (8 kilometers) wide.
 Lake Clark was named after a person, John W. Clark, who was the first American non-Native to see the lake.
-It was given a Native name Qizjeh Vena which means “place where people gather lakes” – a name that gives credence to how huge this body of water is.
+It was given a Native name Qizjeh Vena, which means “place where people gather lakes” — a name that gives credence to how huge this body of water is.

 9. Becharof Lake

 Volume: 44.0 cubic kilometers (10.56 cubic miles)